Wigloose: The Rusical!

 "Wigloose: The Rusical!" is the twelfth episode of the fifteenth season of the American television series RuPaul's Drag Race, which aired on MTV on March 17, 2023.
-The episode features a challenge in which the contestants perform in a Rusical (musical) of the same name, based on the American film Footloose (1984).
+The episode's main challenge tasks the contestants with performing in a Rusical (musical theatre production) based on the American film Footloose (1984).
+Country musician Orville Peck is a guest judge.
+Salina EsTitties is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Loosey LaDuca to "Running Up That Hill" by Kate Bush.